maurolepore/SCBI-Plot-Book/How-to_citations.md

 ## Cite the citation in-text

 8. In the citation above, the relevant part for in-text citing is the very first part of the code.
 Above the `title` is a character string called the "citation key".
-You can edit this in RStudio if you want.
 This is the text you write to tell Bookdown to generate a citation.

 9. For example, there is a sentence from this article: "Trees are good."
 To cite this article, I use \[@citation key] (see the [markdown] link below for other variations].
-In the .Rmd file, I would write `Trees are good [@Stovall2018].` When the book is knit or rendered, Bookdown automatically converts this to:
+In the .Rmd file, I would write `Trees are good [@stovall_assessing_2018].` When the book is knit or rendered, Bookdown automatically converts this to:

 `Trees are good (Stovall, Anderson-Teixeira, and Shugart 2018).` with the following reference appended to the text: